top of page

 Cervicogenic dizziness is often linked with abnormal neck movement or position.
 This dizziness occurs because the neck's sensors (proprioceptors) provide incorrect information to the brain.
 As a result, the brain can struggle with balance and spatial orientation.

-Symptoms of Cervicogenic Dizziness and Cervical Vertigo
+Symptoms of Cervical Vertigo

 can a trapped nerve cause vertigo